Teaching Assistants Professional Development Program

-- Grading qualitative components, of course, weighted assessments such as assignments, quizzes, reports, and exams.
+- Grading qualitative components, of course, weighted assessments such as assignments, quizzes, reports and exams.
 Qualitative components are those which require the grader to make an independent judgment call.

 - Independently proctor quizzes and/or exams.
-Independent proctoring entails the presence of the TA in the room where the quiz and/or exam is held while the course instructor or qualified substitute proctor are absent.
+Independent proctoring entails the presence of the TA in the room where the quiz and/or exam is held while the course instructor or qualified substitute proctor is absent.

 - Independently introduce new material to students.
 A TA may not substitute for the course instructor in delivering new course material to students, where the effect is to relieve the instructor of his or her teaching responsibilities.
 This rule stands whether the instructor is present in the classroom and/or lab or not.